Residential Roof Repair

 You can also prevent roof leaks with regular roof maintenance, including:

-• Annual Inspections by a Roofing Contractor: Ensure that your roof is still in good condition with an annual roof inspection.
+• Annual Inspections by a Roofing Contractor: Ensure your roof remains in good condition with thorough roof inspections (at least once a year).
 Your roofing contractor may notice missing shingles or dried-up flashing that need replacing for home improvement and protection from the elements.

 7 Signs You Need a Roof Repair